AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Chinese political discourse evolved through five stages
+Chinese political discourse evolved through five historical stages

 Close-up angled view of multiple wooden sticks or strips with traditional Chinese characters printed in black ink on a natural tan/beige wooden surface, arranged in parallel rows.